What is Carers Allowance? How Can I Claim a Carers Allowance

 What Is a Carer’s Allowance?

-A non-contributory benefit in the UK is known with the name of carer’s allowance.
-This is allowable to the individuals who care for disabled people for 35 hours or more than that in a week.
-Its old form is called invalid care allowance that was introduced in 1976.
-According to the criteria of this type, married women were not eligible to claim it.
+A non-contributory benefit in the UK is known by the name of a carer’s allowance.
+This is allowable for individuals who care for disabled people for 35 hours or more than that in a week.

 Moreover, to make the carer’s allowance work, it is not mandatory to be living with the person that you might take care of because of physical disability.